Welcome to the Trinity College residence community!

 ARRIVING AFTER MOVE-IN DAY

-If your move-in day is after 5:00 pm on September 3 or 4 or any date, thereafter, please visit the Trinity College Welcome Desk at 6 Hoskin Ave to retrieve your keys.
+If your move-in day is after 4:00 pm on August 25 or September 2 or any date, thereafter, please visit the Trinity College Welcome Desk at 6 Hoskin Ave to retrieve your keys.

 Depending on traffic at the Welcome Desk, check-in may take up to 30 minutes.